 Adorkable: Most of the regular male cast: Zack, Hodgins, Sweets, Vincent.
 Brennan is an uncommon female example.
-Despite geeky traits, Booth (comic book collector, although that is basically his only one) and Wendell are a little too macho to count, and Edison and Arastoo (after being caught faking his accent) seem a bit too smooth.
+Despite geeky traits, Booth (comic book collector, although that is basically his only one) and Wendell (though half the time you want to coddle him) are a little too macho to count, and Edison and Arastoo (after being caught faking his accent) seem a bit too smooth.
 Finn is a genius, but not at all nerdy.

 Adult Fear: Brennan's anxiety when she couldn't get ahold of Max, who was babysitting Christine.